Guseyn/ehtmlpage/md/documentation-custom-elements.md

 </body>
 ```

-In the example above, we adding `ehtml` script, and then we're using `<script>` to register our custom template.
+In the example above, we're adding `ehtml` script, and then we're using `<script>` to register our custom template.
 Our register function is just a function that accepts only one argument `node`, this argument is the template itself.
 In that function, we're checking that our element is template.
 You can skip this validation step, but it's recommended to have it just to avoid confusion in case you made an error while declaring the element in HTML code.
 This custom template just renders a `<div>` element with content from `data-content` attribute.

 So, in the end it will be rendered like: